Lynchez/Satellite-Image-Segmentation/README.md

 ### Instruction

-1. Clone the repository and navigage to the downloaded folder.
+1. Clone the repository and navigate to the downloaded folder.
 	```
 		git clone https://github.com/Lynchez/Satellite-Image-Segmentation
 		cd Satellite-Image-Segmentation-master